FalconLuma/Project-Wingman-Randomizer/README.txt

 Distribution Sources
 -------------------------------------------------------------------------------------------------------------
-https://www.nexusmods.com/projectwingman/mods/355 - Stable version, not updated regularly https://github.com/FalconLuma/Project-Wingman-Randomizer - Likely to be more up-to-date then Nexus, both
+https://www.nexusmods.com/projectwingman/mods/355 - Stable version, not updated regularly https://github.com/FalconLuma/Project-Wingman-Randomizer - Likely to be more up-to-date than Nexus, both
                                                            stable and experimental builds

 -------------------------------------------------------------------------------------------------------------